 Explore your options

-You'll learn from staff who are members of industry organisations and are involved in applied research - from high-speed networks and data mining, to internet security and robotics.
-And because good ideas don't stick to a schedule, our computing labs are open seven days a week.
+You’ll learn from passionate and knowledgeable lecturers.
+Our instructors are members of relevant industry organisations and have published in international journals.
+Some work as consultants to the IT industry and quite a few are involved in applied research - from high-speed networks and data mining to internet security and robotics.

 Free4U computing classes